-I really don’t know where I got the thing.
-It may have been a wedding gift.
+I really don’t know when I got the thing.
+It was part of a set of cookware.
 What I know is that I tried to use that cast iron skillet without success and I mean not even a little bit.

 Food would become hopelessly stuck to it and burned beyond recognition.
 If it wasn’t turning out charred fare, it was growing a fine coat of rust.

 In the interest of full disclosure, the shots above are not of my skillet.
 They are an apt depiction, however.
 Mine looked like all of the above.
 At the time, I wasn’t photographing my culinary disasters with hopes that one day I could share them with you.

 Things got so bad, one day I threw that skillet and its sorry charred contents into the trash.
 What followed what a case of guilt that prompted me to dig it out, chiseled it down, put it through the dishwasher (the worst thing ever for cast iron) then banish it to the back of a closet.

 Years later—OK decades—I pulled that skillet out of detention.
 I’d been learning that cast iron skillets are highly revered by experienced cooks.
 I was determined to take on the challenge of cast iron.
 I am proud to say I won that battle.

 This skillet pictured below—now more than 40 years old—is the skillet I abused and which abused me right back.
 It has become one of my most prized possessions.
 All is forgiven and now my skillet and I have quite a thing going on.